 The main function of the turbine is that when steam strikes the turbine the blade rotates and it converts the heat energy into mechanical energy.
 High-pressure superheated steam is fed to the steam turbine which causes turbine blades to rotate.
 The energy in the steam is converted into mechanical energy in the steam turbine which acts as the prime mover.
 The pressure and temperature of the steam fall to a lower value and it expands in volume as it passes through the turbine.
 The expanded low-pressure steam is exhausted in the condenser.

 The condenser presents here to cool the working fluid or we can say to remove the heat from the water.
-The exhausted steam is condensed in the condenser using cold water circulation.
-Here, the steam loses its pressure as well as temperature and it is converted back into the water.
+The exhaust steam is condensed in the condenser using cold water circulation.
+Here, the steam loses its pressure as well as temperature and it is converted back into water.
 Condensing is essential because compressing a fluid that is in a gaseous state requires a huge amount of energy concerning the energy required in compressing liquid.
 Thus, condensing increases the efficiency of the cycle.

 Cooling towers and ponds